Is $65,000 a Good Salary for a Single Person in 2026?

 If you’re single and you only have to worry about taking care of yourself financially, you may be able to live pretty comfortably on a salary of $65,000.

-According to the Bureau of Labor Statistics (BLS), the median salary nationwide was $59,228 in the first quarter of 2024.
-This means at $65,000 per year, you’re earning more than the typical worker.
-But if the cost of living is higher where you live or if you’re carrying a lot of debt, stretching your paycheck from month to month could be a challenge.
+According to the Social Security Administration, the average annual wage in the U.S. was $69,846.57 as of 2024.
+This means that at $65,000 per year, you’re earning slightly below the national average, though it can still provide a comfortable lifestyle depending on where you live and how you manage your money.
+But if the cost of living is higher where you live or if you’re carrying significant debt, stretching your paycheck from month to month could be a challenge.

 Read on to learn how a $65,000 salary stacks up depending on location and other factors.